groundhog-21/investment_portfolio_analyzer/README.md

 # Investment Portfolio Analyzer

 A simplified, lightweight Python project designed to analyze an investment portfolio relative to a custom benchmark using real historical price data.

-This project is structured around clear daily steps:
+This project is structured around clear, incremental daily steps.

 ---

 ## 📅 Day 1 — Build the Benchmark

-The Day 1 notebook (`01_build_benchmark.ipynb`) does the following:
+The Day 1 notebook (`01_build_benchmark.ipynb`) performs the following:

 - Defines a benchmark using a small set of tickers.
 - Assigns simple benchmark weights.